Calvin-L/ezpsl/README.md

 All global variables must be listed before any procedures, and local variables within a procedure must be declared first, before any statements in the procedure.
+Variables must be initialized.
+They can either be initialized with an exact value using `:=` or nondeterministically as an arbitrary element of a set using `\in`.

 Procedures may be listed in any order.

 The `@entry` flag indicates that a procedure is an "entry point", where threads may start execution.
 There must be one or more `@entry` procedures.